|

 are introduced to the very fundamental and easy approach of the

-Alfred Method, or Faber, or perhaps John Thompson.
-Most modern piano
+Alfred Method, or Faber, or perhaps Bastien.
+Most modern piano study

 to orient the student to note values, direction of the musical "phrase"